We’ve all been there. Eyes bigger than our stomachs.

 - Freeze the naan bread for up to 3 months.

+The best way to remove air from the freezer bag is to use a vacuum sealer.
+If you don’t have one, an alternative method is to suck the air out with a straw.
 Or you can dunk the freezer bag in a bowl of water.
 The water will force the air out and you can seal the bag.

 Another option is to wrap the naan bread tightly in plastic wrap followed by a layer of foil.

-The parchment paper will stop the naan bread from sticking together so you can take one out at a time rather than having to defrost the whole lot.
+The parchment paper will stop the naan bread from sticking together, so you can take one out at a time rather than having to defrost the whole lot.

 How do you thaw naan bread?